 Deschooling is the process of deinstitutionalizing individuals from their school experiences.
 It involves some months where new home educating families relax and do fun activities, trying to re-spark a love of learning in their children.

 When we deschool our children, we encourage them to forget that education means ‘boring’ or worse, ‘painful’.

 We give them time to relax and start asking questions like they used to before they went to mainstream school (whatever happened to that barrage of questions that used to flow so readily from their mouths?
 Public school happened.)

 Failing to deschool before homeschooling can give educators a nasty headache because children will likely try to resist anything to do with education or any school-like activity unless they’ve been distanced from it for a time.

 Giving Up Too Early

-American politician, Newt Gingrich, once said, ‘Perseverance is the hard work you do after you get tired of doing the hard work you already did.’
-Perseverence is also a key ingredient for a successful homeschool.
+American politician Newt Gingrich once said, ‘Perseverance is the hard work you do after you get tired of doing the hard work you already did.’
+Perseverance is also a key ingredient for a successful homeschool.
 It isn’t always easy to start with.
 You may find yourself confused about different laws or find you’re not using an educational method that’s right for your family.